 Fully Furnished or Unfurnished or Part-Furnished

-It is also a vital decision to make while searching for an apartment to decide whether you want a fully furnished, unfurnished, or part-furnished apartment.
+While searching for an apartment, deciding whether you want a fully furnished, unfurnished, or part-furnished apartment is vital.
 Fully furnished is more expensive, while unfurnished is the cheapest.
-However, you to bring your furniture and then take it with you at the end of the lease.
-Some Landlord lets you leave them if it’s still in good condition.
+However, if you bring your furniture and then take it with you at the end of the lease, some Landlord lets you leave them if it’s still in good condition.

-Mind you, and this is my first time renting a private property.
+Mind you; this is my first time renting a private property.
 I had lived in a local agency apartment, student accommodation and a secure government apartment.
-These apartments have total different deals and protocols to get them.
+These apartments have different deals and protocols to get them.
 I will explain more in an upcoming post.

 Honestly, I couldn’t believe how simple the application was.
-I found the apartment on the agency website, and I called to arrange a viewing appointment.
+I found the apartment on the agency website and called to arrange a viewing appointment.
 After viewing, I had to apply and wait for a response from the Landlord.
-There was someone else interested in the property.
+There was someone else interested in the Property.
 I panicked and offered to pay higher than the rent arrangement.
 It took a week or two, and then my agent called to let me know my application was successful.
-I was very excited, and I wanted to move on the same day.
+I was very excited and wanted to move on the same day.

-I had to pay one month rent and a deposit to secure the property.
-I took a lease of 5 years, but I would recommend you take a lease of 1 year first and see how it goes.
-In my case, I already loved the apartment, and I already made up my mind about how long I would like to stay here.
+I had to pay one month’s rent and a deposit to secure the Property.
+I took a lease of 5 years, but I recommend you take a lease of 1 year first and see how it goes.
+In my case, I already loved the apartment, and I had already decided how long I would like to stay there.
 Five years is not a long time at all.
-I have been here for two years already, which means three years left.
+I have already been here for two years, three years left.

-Renting a private as a single parent on a low income is a big deal to me.
-The fact that I was able to find an apartment that fits perfectly with my situation was Godsent.
-I wanted an apartment with two bedrooms, a living room, a bathroom with a shower over the bath and a separate kitchen, and a hallway.
-I also wanted a ground floor apartment, and I hoped it would be a fully furnished apartment.
+Renting a private property as a single parent on a low income is a big deal.
+The fact that I could find an apartment that perfectly fits my situation was Godsent.
+I wanted an apartment with two bedrooms, a living room, a bathroom with a shower over the bath, a separate kitchen, and a hallway.
+I also wanted a ground-floor apartment, and I hoped it would be a fully furnished apartment.
 And I found the perfect size apartment for just me and my daughter.
-We even have a garden and car park that is open to all residents living in the block.
+We even have a garden and car park open to all residents living on the block.
 I love my apartment.

-If you are searching for a new home in England, please contact Grow Property.
+If you are searching for a new home in England, please get in touch with Grow Property.
 They will help you find your dream home.